vincentmcleese/foodapp/masterdoc.md

   - Set up Next.js, TypeScript, Tailwind CSS, ESLint, and Prettier
   - All scaffold pages render and navigation works as expected

+- **Sprint 2** (2024-06-15):
+  - Implemented complete fridge ingredient management with Supabase integration
+  - Created API routes for CRUD operations on fridge items and ingredients
+  - Added UI for viewing, adding, editing, and deleting fridge items
+  - Implemented functionality to add new ingredients on-the-fly
+  - Set up unit tests with MSW for API mocking and E2E tests with Playwright
+  - Added SQL schema definition for Supabase tables

+- **Sprint 3** (2024-06-20):
+  - Implemented meal management with full CRUD operations
+  - Created business logic for nutrition calculation
+  - Built API routes for managing meals and their ingredients
+  - Designed UI components for displaying meal information (MealCard)
+  - Implemented form for creating and editing meals with ingredient selection
+  - Added integration with ingredients from Sprint 2
+  - Set up unit tests for meal business logic and API services

 ---

 ## 8. Decision Log

 - Sprint 1: No major decisions for Sprint 1.

+- Sprint 2 (2024-06-15):
+  - Decided to use Supabase as the backend database with snake_case naming conventions for tables
+  - Established pattern for API routes with proper error handling and status codes
+  - Implemented client-side services with TypeScript interfaces for type safety
+  - Used MSW for API mocking in tests to allow for unit testing without database dependencies
+  - Adopted a component-based architecture for the UI with clear separation between data fetching and presentation

+- Sprint 3 (2024-06-20):
+  - Implemented a nutrition calculation approach using 100g as the base unit for scaling ingredient nutritional values
+  - Developed a pattern for managing complex forms with nested data (meals with ingredients)
+  - Adopted a strategy for temporary IDs in client-side forms for better UI state management
+  - Created reusable components for displaying nutritional information and meal details
+  - Established conventions for ingredient quantity handling and unit selection

 ---